 The Resurrection addresses the problem of human powerlessness.
 When we think about the life, death, and resurrection of Jesus, we often think about how the death of Jesus was the event that made us legally right with God.
-And that, of course, is true.
+And that is, of course, true.

 However, the Resurrection adds a specific dimension to salvation.
 The resurrection of Jesus is meaningful not just because it shows us that one day we will be resurrected, as well.
 The Resurrection placed Jesus at the right hand of the Father in a position of power and authority.
-This Resurrection power is the same power that God makes available for us today!
+This resurrection power is the same power that God makes available for us today!

-In Ephesians 1:18-23, Paul talks about the power of God.
-What does this text teach us about the power of the Resurrection?
-What hope and promises for yourself can you find in these verses?

-Paul is praying that the Ephesians understand a few things that can be understood properly only with divine help: (1) that there is the hope of transformation and an eternal future to which Jesus has called us and (2) that we understand the power that was manifested in our behalf.

-Paul then tries to describe how astonishing this power is.
-The power that is available to us today is the same power that resurrected Jesus not just out of the ground and back to life, but to the place of power at the Father's right hand.

-But Paul doesn't stop there.
-The Resurrection didn't simply give Jesus just any sort of power.
-It gave Him the power to rule and provide every possible thing His people could ever need-for all eternity!

-Make a list of the areas in your life where you need the power of the resurrected Jesus.
-When you have finished, pray that this power will be applied to all these areas of need.
-At the same time, what can you do better?
-What choices can you make that can allow this power to work more freely in your life?
+phesians 1:18-23, Paul talks about the power of God.
+What of this text teach us about the power of the Resurrection?
+What he and promises for yourself can you find in these yearses? and promises for yourself can you find in these verses? be understood fransform (2) that we understood Paul then that is availated not just out the Father's But Paul Jesus just ar aying that the Ephesians understand a few things that condition and an eternal future to which Jesus has called understand the power that was manifested in our behalf tries to describe how astonishing this power is.
+The powable to us today is the same power that resurrected Jesus of the ground and back to life but to the place of power right hand. doesn't stop there.
+The Resurrection didn't simply go by sort of power but the power to rule and provide even ag His people could ever need-for all eternity! the resurre t of the areas in your life where you need the power of ected Jesus.
+When you have finished, pray that this be applied to all these areas of need.
+At the same can you do better, what choices can you make, that this power to work more freely in your life?

-WEDNESDAY August 17